AntaresSimulatorTeam/andromede-modeling-prototype/docs/getting-started.md

 ~~~
 A data file may have a `.txt` or `.csv` extension.

-# Getting started with pyGems
+# Getting started with GemsPy

 ## Installation

-You can directly clone the [GitHub repo](https://github.com/AntaresSimulatorTeam/pyGems) of the project.
+You can directly clone the [GitHub repo](https://github.com/AntaresSimulatorTeam/GemsPy) of the project.

-## Interpretation and simulation with pyGems
+## Interpretation and simulation with GemsPy

-Here is an example of how to load component and library files, resolve the system, and solve the optimisation problem using the ***pyGems*** package.
+Here is an example of how to load component and library files, resolve the system, and solve the optimisation problem using the ***GemsPy*** package.

 ### Loading the library, the system and the timeseries:

-Here is the pyGems syntax to read a test case described by
+Here is the GemsPy syntax to read a test case described by

 -  A library of models: `library.yml`
 -  A system file: `system.yml`